Best Territory Mapping Software

 “Maptitude just works!
 We now build our franchise territories with ease.
 Our organization has benefited from our ability to strategically plan out prospective territories, gauge market penetration of our active franchise territories, and begin to identify what our top performing territories have in common.”

 “We use Maptitude extensively for running complex Territory Alignment scenarios.
 The depth of the product, its total utility and functionality is immense.
 Import-Export capability with Excel is seamless.
 It is easy to work with and Maptitude support is second to none.
 My complements to the Maptitude team: They have created a solid product and it is one of the best software investments we have made as an organization.”

 Automated Territory Creation

-Caliper has tools for automatically creating territories.
+Maptitude has tools for automatically creating territories.
 These territories can be balanced so that they contain equal numbers of customers, sales, population, or any other value.

 - Partitioning organizes postal zones, counties, or other regions into territories based on proximity or similarity, to produce territories that are contiguous, compact, and balanced.
 Partitioning supports service territory alignment, sales and marketing, redistricting, and many other applications.

 - Clustering organizes customers, facilities, or areas into groups that are compact and can be serviced efficiently.
 Territories can be restricted to a certain size, such as a customer or population maximum.
 Clustering is very flexible and can be used to solve many problems such as sales force deployment.

 The automatic territory creation tools are available free with the latest version of Maptitude.
 Please contact Caliper Sales at +1 617-527-4700 or email@example.com for more information.